mukkelian/arthakulam-data/README.md

 - Red bubble markers displaying customer count per city
 - Click-to-view popup showing city name and total customers
 - CSV-driven data that updates automatically
-- OpenStreetMap tiles (free & commercially usable with attribution)
+- OpenStreetMap tiles (With attribution)

 ### 🗂 Data Source
 Customer location data is stored in a GitHub CSV file and fetched dynamically into the map.